EBZebra/docs/edge/source/guide/configreference.md

 	<LogURI value="file://%INSTALLDIR%/log.txt"/>

 ### LogError
-Enables or Disables the logging of ERROR messages generated by the Enterprise Browser.
-If we set this to 1, it enables the Error level only.
+Controls logging of ERROR messages generated by the Enterprise Browser.
+If set to 1, it enables error-level logging only (can be overridden by LogWarning).

 **Possible Values**